ft-anywhere-fitness-3-web48/backend/README.md

 4. duration - how long the class lasts
 5. intensity_level - how hard of a workout (scale of 1-10)
 6. location - where the class takes place
-7. registered_attendees - number of people acurrently registered to attend
+7. registered_attendees - number of people currently registered to attend
 8. max_size - the maximum amount of people the class can have Create Request Example: